 30 Very Nice Facts About Borat (And Its Sequel)

 There was a lot of controversy and confusion surrounding the 2006 film Borat: Cultural Learnings of America for Make Benefit Glorious Nation of Kazakhstan.
 Sacha Baron Cohen played the sexist, anti-Semitic Kazakh journalist Borat Sagdiyev, who traveled throughout the United States testing the patience of unsuspecting Americans from New York City to Los Angeles.
 With the movie's sequel, Borat Subsequent Moviefilm: Delivery of Prodigious Bribe to American Regime for Make Benefit Once Glorious Nation of Kazakhstan, arrived in 2020, it brought with it even more confusion and controversy—plus a slew of award nominations.
-Here are some facts about the film that you shouldn’t bring up at a rodeo.
+Here are some facts about the ultimate cringe comedy.

-The actor met a doctor while vacationing in Astrakhan in southern Russia, Sacha Baron Cohen met a doctor who he thought was hilarious, and was similar to what Borat would become, without the racism, misogyny, or anti-Semitism.
+While vacationing in Astrakhan in southern Russia, Sacha Baron Cohen met a doctor who he thought was hilarious, and was similar to what Borat would become—minus the racism, misogyny, and/or anti-Semitism.
 Initially, the comedic actor turned that doctor into a character named Alexi Krickler, a reporter from Moldova who had trouble understanding British culture.
 Cohen got his first big television gig by showing producers of the British late night satirical program The 11 O’Clock Show footage of Krickler at a pro fox-hunting rally.
 From there he developed his characters Ali G, Borat, and Brüno, who all appeared on Da Ali G Show.
 Once England became too familiar with his characters, Baron Cohen was forced to move them to America.

 2. Seth Rogen and Patton Oswalt were uncredited writers on Borat.